 We have had our first group of students reach 25 nights this week, including 5 Kindergarten students!!
 What a great start!
 Every day can be a Super Reader day from now until May 31, 2021.
 Extra record sheets are available from your student's teacher as well as the notice board by the office.

 The single greatest indicator of school success is regular reading practice at home.

 Whether students are reading to themselves or someone else, or being read to – it all makes a positive difference!

 Reading Link Challenge

 We are again partnering with FVRL to present the Reading Link Challenge for grade 4 & 5 students.
-We have five dedicated readers who will be competing in the District Challenge in April.
-Good Luck!
+We will know which 6 titles are on the list in early November.

 Parent Library Shelf:

 Parents can become patrons of our Library and sign out books as well.
 Our parent Library shelf includes books on a variety of subjects including homework help, discipline, health education, substance abuse prevention and getting your kids to do more chores with less arguments.
 Come in and check it out!